RITIK-02/ML/README.md

 iris.data

-Iris Dataset for training nad testing the model
+Iris Dataset for training and testing the model.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------